 Development, Office

-The proposal for the vacant site is for a new 28-storey office building that includes:
+The proposal calls for a nine-storey office building with retail, and includes:

 Development, Retail